 What is a Ceramic Knife?
 Why Choose Ceramic Knives?

-- Lightweight: Reduces hand fatigue during extended use.
+- Lightweight Construction Reduces wrist and hand fatigue during extended food preparation.

-- Low maintenance: Requires less frequent sharpening compared to steel knives.
+- Low Maintenance Frequency Requires sharpening far less often than steel knives.

 Comparison: Ceramic vs. Steel Knives